Gaza Photographer Wins World Press Photo of the Year – 2024-04-21 18:11:35

 “It really was a very moving image,” said Fiona Shields, chair of the judges.
 “As soon as you see the photo, the incident seems to flash in your mind,” he continued.

-According to Fiona, the image of Salem becomes a kind of literal and metaphorical message about the horror and futility caused by conflict and war.
+According to Fiona, the image of Salem becomes a kind of literal and metaphorical message regarding the horror and futility caused by conflict and war.
 “This is a very strong argument for peace,” Shields added.

 Salem’s photo was taken when Israel was waging a war in Gaza which has killed more than 33,900 Palestinians, 72% of whom were women and children.
 At least 76,000 people were injured in the war that began on October 7.